syncfusion-content/wpf-docs/wpf/TabControl/DataBinding.md

 To bind `ItemsSource` to TabControl, you need to have collection with data object which holds header and content details.

-Here, Model class defined with Header and Content properties and ViewModel class has TabItems property.
+Here, Model class defined with Header and Content properties and ViewModel class has the collection of tabitem properties.

 **Model.cs:**